MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler/packagehelp/rxMergeXdf.md

  ### `rowsPerOutputBlock`
   an integer specifying how many rows should be written out to each block in the output .xdf file.
 If set to -1, the smaller of the two average block sizes of the input data sets will be used.
 Ignored if `outData` is `NULL`.
+Not supported in [RxSpark](RxSpark.md) compute context.